23 French Reading Resources to Help You Practice (and Enjoy!) French

 Speaking of advertising, it doesn’t pay to sell your product using big words or long, complex sentences.

-3. Content Simplified for Entertainment
+Content for Entertainment

-With the evolution of viral buzz sites and social media that values quick, easy explanations, everything online is getting simpler.
+With the evolution of viral buzz sites and social media that value quick, easy explanations, everything online is getting simpler.
 Some may see that as being a bad thing, but for language learners, it’s great!

 It means you can read what everyone else is reading from the get-go, without having to build up a huge vocabulary first.

 These news summaries can be useful for dictation exercises (writing what you hear and checking what you come up with against the text) or just everyday French reading.

 A French news site for children, 1 jour 1 actu seeks to appeal to kids without being condescending or shying away from important issues. “actu” is short for “actualité” (news), and the name of the site refers to the fact that they post one new story per day.

 Updates are more sporadic, but the content is high-quality and it more closely resembles an actual news site.

-1. La Redoute
+4. La Redoute